geoidesic/rpg-quill/README.md

 This code base is currently just source, not build.
 It is built on the Quasar Framework for VueJS, which allows one to build to various platforms.

+# Installation
+* First install quasar and vuejs (google them ya' lazy so-and-so!) so that you have their `cli`s installed globally.
+* Clone the repo
+* run `quasar dev` – this will launch a server on port 8080 and open it in your browser (tested on Chrome only currently)

 # Current features
 * Basic rules only
 * Track attributes and modifiers